-There are no laboratory tests available that will positively diagnose Alzheimer's Disease (AD) during life.
+There are no laboratory tests available that will positively diagnose Alzheimer disease (AD) during life.
 Currently, the only definite diagnosis of AD is to microscopically examine a section of the person's brain tissue after death.
 Pathologists look for senile plaques and neurofibrillary tangles characteristic of AD.
-Since plaque and tangle formation is also seen in normal aging, the sample must be compared to a control sample of normal, non-AD brain tissue from a person the same age as the patient.
+Since plaque and tangle formation is also seen in normal aging, the sample must be compared to a control sample of normal, non-AD brain tissue from a person of the same age.

 Tests to Aid in Categorization of Dementia